kautukraj/kautukraj.github.io/research.md

 <div class="journal">
+<h4>Content inside the Journal articles</h4>
-<b>Classifying Emergency Tweets for Disaster Response</b><br>
+<b>Classifying Emergency Tweets for Disaster Response (J3)</b><br>
 This paper was written keeping in view the social science researchers working on disaster research domain at the Special Centre for Disaster Research.
-With relatively less technicality, the paper focused on how effectively the raw twitter data can be accessed, pre-processed and represented in the Vector Space to enable traditional machine learning algorithms to train on. <br>
+With relatively less technicality, the paper focused on how effectively the raw twitter data can be accessed, pre-processed and represented in the Vector Space to enable traditional machine learning algorithms to train on. <br><br>

 <b>Twitter based Disaster Response using Machine Learning (J1)</b><br>
 <b>Improving Twitter based Disaster Response using Deep Learning (J2)</b><br>